jfroelich/rss-reader/docs/ops/export-opml.md

+# export-opml
-`export_opml` generates an opml document object consisting of all of the feeds in the database.
-The function is async.
+Generates an opml document object consisting of all of the feeds in the database.
+Async.

 ### Params